History and visit the Rue Caulaincourt in Paris

 The studio of the painter Numa Marzocchi Bellucci once implanted in the street.
 At No. 87 was the site of the workshop of the artist Charles Leander, the old mill of Fontaine-Saint-Denis found himself at No. 34.
 Around 1909, the Cabaret des Arts situation at No. 93.

-Transfer to the Rue Caulaincourt in Paris
+Transfer to rue Caulaincourt in Paris